-Hendry Regional Medical Center is accredited by the Joint Commission on Accreditation of Healthcare Organizations.
+Hendry Regional Medical Center is accredited by The Joint Commission.
 This means that we voluntarily submit to evaluations of our compliance with nationwide hospital standards on a continuing basis.
-Joint Commission accreditation is your assurance that HRMC practices continuous, quality monitoring to provide you with quality healthcare.
+The Joint Commission accreditation is your assurance that HRMC practices continuous quality monitoring to provide you with state-of-the-art healthcare.

 Hendry Regional Medical Center Foundation is a not-for-profit 501(c)(3) corporation.